MaGetzUb/Link-Launcher/README.md

 Big thanks for [kgabis](https://github.com/kgabis) for the [MIT](https://github.com/kgabis/parson/blob/master/LICENSE)-licensed [parson](https://github.com/kgabis/parson) (json parsing) library.

-**Use anything in this repo, especially those .reg files, on your own risk.
-I\'m not responsible of any explicit or implicit harm or damage this repo may cause.
+**Use anything in this repo, especially those .bat files under Windows folder, on your own risk.
+I\'m not responsible of any explicit or implicit harm or damage this repo's contents may cause.
 I strongly recommend to take backup of your registry first before applying the registry changes.**

 ## Setup instructions
 ### 1. How to build